Aniastiti/Foodborne_Illness/README.md

 ## Analytical Approach
 I pulled a dataset on reported cases of foodborne illness from 1998 to 2015 from the CDC.
-This dataset included the number of illnesses, hospitalizations and deaths associated with foodborne illness.
+This dataset included the reported number of illnesses, hospitalizations and deaths associated with foodborne illness.
 The dataset also contained information on causative agents, state where the illness occurred, location where the food was prepared and the food vehicle associated with the illnesses that allowed me to filter the illnesses and group them